MadScienceZone/go-gma/README.md

 be compatible with version _x_._y_._z_ of `gma`.
 (This is why `go-gma` started at at v4.
 It moved to v5 when the JSON formats were introduced as a breaking change.)

+## Game System Neutral

+The GMA software and the go-gma client in this repository are intended to be game-system-neutral.
+They are not written for, nor necessarily intended for use with, the Dungeons & Dragons game from Wizards of the Coast, nor do they rely upon OGL-licensed intellectual property from Wizards of the Coast.
+Where any game system was in mind for these tools, it was the Pathfinder role-playing game system from Paizo, Inc.

 ## Legal Notice
 GMA uses trademarks and/or copyrights owned by Paizo Inc., used under Paizo's Community Use Policy ([paizo.com/communityuse]()).
 We are expressly prohibited from